askonomm/babe/README.md

 ## Usage

+### Quick start

+To get a quick start for your project, run `babe init` in a directory you want and it will create the [base project](https://github.com/askonomm/babe-base-project) files for you in that directory.

 ### Building

 To build a Babe site, simply navigate to the directory where your Babe site is (where the babe.json file is) and